Nasrullah-Halimi/Database-Design-and-Development/README.md

 Project description:
-An educational organization offering computer courses wants to implement a database that would handle the organization data with the following specifications
+An educational organization offering computer courses wants to implement a database that would handle the organization data with the following specifications;
 1. Keep the attributes minimal for all entities.
 2. For the instructor entity except for the keys (primary and possible foreign) keep the instructor name.
 3. For the subject area, course entities keep only their names.